-The following command creates a SnapMirror relationship between the source volume srcvolA on SVM1 and the destination volume dstvolB on SVM2, and assigns the default SnapMirror policy DPDefault:
+The following command creates a SnapMirror relationship between the source volume srcvolA on SVM1 and the destination volume dstvolB on SVM2.
+By default, the command assigns the default SnapMirror policy DPDefault:

-'''

 SVM2::> snapmirror create -source-path SVM1:srcvolA -destination-path

 SVM2:dstvolB

 -type DP

-'''

-Do not define a mirror schedule for the SnapMirror relationship. does that for you when you create a backup schedule.
+Do not define a mirror schedule for the SnapMirror relationship.
+SnapManager does that for you when you create a backup schedule.